 Day 3 – Dixieland and Mardi Gras

-Today is everything New Orleans.
-Riverboats, Mardi Gras and fun in the sun.
-This is your most touristy day on your New Orleans itinerary, but you are going to love it.
-With more jazz, dixieland music, scenery and fun, it’s a day to remember.
+Today is everything, New Orleans.
+Riverboats, Mardi Gras, and fun in the sun.
+This is the most touristy day on your New Orleans itinerary, but you are going to love it.
+With more jazz, Dixieland music, scenery and fun, it’s a day to remember.
 So let’s get started.

 Morning – Natchez Riverboat